SALEX0R/SQL-LLM-Agent/README.md

 # SQL-LLM-Agent

 ## Overview
 SQL-LLM-Agent is a cutting-edge project that leverages OpenAI's GPT-3.5, the LangChain framework, and an Agentic RAG (Retrieval-Augmented Generation) pipeline to transform the way we interact with databases.
 This system is designed to translate natural language queries into SQL commands, enabling seamless interaction with a MySQL database.
-It also includes advanced features like transaction tracking, automated actions, and future enhancements like ordering food from Zomato.
+It also includes advanced features like transaction tracking, automated actions.

 ## Features
 - **AI-Powered SQL Query Generation**: Translates natural language input into SQL queries using GPT-3.5.